Topology of random geometric complexes: a survey: Persistent homology

-One of the outputs provided by persistent homology is a pair of values $(b_\gamma, d_\gamma)$ assigned to every non-trivial cycle $\gamma$, that represent the radii at which $\gamma$ appear and vanish (born and dies), respectively.
-Traditionally, the \emph{persistence} (or significance) of a cycle $\gamma$ is measured by the difference $d_\gamma-b_\gamma$.
-Here, we wish measure the persistence of $\gamma$ by the ratio $p_\gamma := d_\gamma/b_\gamma$.
+In this section we review the result in \cite{BKS14}, related to extremal cycles.
+Traditionally, the \emph{persistence} (or significance) of a cycle $\gamma$ is measured by the difference $\gamma_{death}-\gamma_{birth}$.
+In this work, persistence was measured by the ratio $\pi(\gamma) := \gamma_{death}/\gamma_{birth}$.
 There are a number of reasons to measure the persistence of a cycle multiplicatively.

-\begin{itemize} \item The persistence measured this way is scale invariant, i.e.\ the persistence of cycles for $n$ points chosen uniformly in a cube $[0,1]^d$ will have the same distribution as for $n$ points chosen uniformly in a cube $[0, \lambda]^d$ for any $\lambda > 0$. \item In a random geometric setting, one issue with measuring persistence by $d_\gamma - b_\gamma$ is that both terms are tending to zero as the number of vertices goes to infinity, and $b_\gamma \ll d_\gamma$.
-For the prominent cycles, $b_\gamma \to 0$ much faster than $d_\gamma$, and therefore if we measure persistence as $d_\gamma - b_\gamma$, then $b_\gamma$ will just be a small error term and it will be hard to differentiate between them.
-The multiplicative way of measuring persistence is more informative. \item Both \cech complexes $\C(n,r)$ and Vietoris--Rips complexes $\VR(n,r)$ are central to the theory of persistent homology, and it is important to be able to compare them.
+\begin{itemize} \item The persistence measured this way is scale invariant, i.e.\ the persistence of cycles for $n$ points chosen uniformly in a cube $[0,1]^d$ will have the same distribution as for $n$ points chosen uniformly in a cube $[0, \lambda]^d$ for any $\lambda > 0$. \item In a random geometric setting, one issue with measuring persistence by $\gamma_{death}-\gamma_{birth}$ is that both terms are tending to zero as the number of vertices goes to infinity, and $\gamma_{birth} \ll \gamma_{death}$.
+For the prominent cycles, $\gamma_{birth}\to 0$ much faster than $\gamma_{death}$, and therefore if we measure persistence as $\gamma_{death} - \gamma_{birth}$, then $\gamma_{birth}$ will just be a small error term and it will be hard to differentiate between them.
+The multiplicative way of measuring persistence is more informative. \item Both \cech complexes $\C_r(n)$ and Vietoris--Rips complexes $\cR_r(n)$ are central to the theory of persistent homology, and it is important to be able to compare them.
 The standard way of relating them is via the inclusion maps

-(In general $\C(n,r) \hookrightarrow \VR(n,r) \hookrightarrow \C(n, \alpha r)$ for \cech and Vietoris--Rips complexes in Euclidean space $\R^d$, as long as $\alpha \ge \sqrt{ 2d / (d+1)}$, as shown in Theorem 2.5 of \cite{dSG07}.)
+(In general $\C_r(n) \hookrightarrow \cR_r(n) \hookrightarrow \C_{\alpha r}(n)$ for \cech and Vietoris--Rips complexes in Euclidean space $\R^d$, as long as $\alpha \ge \sqrt{ 2d / (d+1)}$, as shown in Theorem 2.5 of \cite{dSG07}.)

 So one may relate persistent homology between the two types of complexes.
-Because this relationship is naturally multiplicative in $r$, our results are stated in a way that holds for both types of complexes. \end{itemize} We will assume that the distribution is uniform on a convex body.
-However, similar results should hold for any measurable function $f$ on a $2$-dimensional manifold with boundary, provided that $f$ is bounded from below and above.
+Because this relationship is naturally multiplicative in $r$, our results are stated in a way that holds for both types of complexes. \end{itemize} The result in \cite{BKS14} was proven for a homogeneous Poisson process on the unit cube $[0,1]^d$.
+However, similar results should hold for any measurable density function $f$ on any $d$-dimensional compact and convex body, provided that $f$ is bounded from below and above.